awsdocs/aws-iot-docs/developerguide/authorizing-direct-aws.md

    }
    ```

-1. Create an role alias\.
-The device that is going to make direct calls to AWS services must know which role ARN to use when connecting to \.
+1. Create an AWS IoT Core role alias\.
+The device that is going to make direct calls to AWS services must know which role ARN to use when connecting to AWS IoT Core\.
 Hard\-coding the role ARN is not a good solution because it requires you to update the device whenever the role ARN changes\.
 A better solution is to use the `CreateRoleAlias` API to create a role alias that points to the role ARN\.
 If the role ARN changes, you simply update the role alias\.
 No change is required on the device\.
 This API takes the following parameters:
 `roleAlias`
 Mandatory\.
 An arbitrary string that identifies the role alias\.
 It serves as the primary key in the role alias data model\.
 It contains 1\-128 characters and must include only alphanumeric characters and the =, @, and \- symbols\.
 Uppercase and lowercase alphabetic characters are allowed\.
 `roleArn`